 MJM 34z - The Perfect Performance Cruiser for Two

-As a modern single-engine diesel cruiser with a conventional shaft drive, the 34z is unexcelled.
-The primary design objective for the 34z, now numbering 64 afloat, was to create a good-looking, seaworthy, fast and functional cruising boat for two that could be operated by founder, Bob Johnstone's wife, Mary, solo.
-This meant "spacious enough for cruising comfort yet agile for easy handling".
-These normally conflicting goals mandated innovation in layout, hull shape and construction not found in traditional "Downeast" designs.
+While MJM has replaced the single engine 34z with the twin-engined 36z in its model line up, the 34z is very much in demand on the brokerage market... with few of the 64 built available at any one time.
+The primary design objective was to create a good-looking, seaworthy, fast and functional cruising boat for two that could be operated by founder, Bob Johnstone's wife, Mary, solo.
 Lighter, stronger and narrower was the answer, employing high tech epoxy construction techniques from racing sailboat and aircraft industries which were foreign to production powerboats.
 Once achieved, an unintended but very important benefit became fuel efficiency...burning 50% of comparably-sized boats.
-Between 10 and 30 knots, the 34z (LOA including swim platform is 37' 5") averages 2.2 nmpg.
-At harbor cruising speeds of 5 knots, it burns 1/2 gallon per hour getting 14 mpg (about the same as a Chevy Suburban) with a range of over 1600 miles.
+At 25 knot cruising speed, the 34z (LOA including swim platform is 37' 5") averages 2.0 nmpg.
+In the harbor at speeds of 5 knots, it burns 1/2 gallon per hour getting 14 mpg (about the same as a Chevy Suburban) with a range of over 1600 miles.
 Other key requirements were comfortable seating, visibility and ventilation for three couples underway in an all-weather pilothouse.
 Bow and stern thrusters with a single throttle/shift make the 34z easier to park than a car and comparable to joystick docking systems.
 There are many innovative features including tilt-forward Stidd seats to convert the pilothouse into a twin-berth guest stateroom, a removable Adirondack stern seat for those wanting to fish...and easy access through a transom door.